tsyet12/ASCA/README.md

 Smilde, Age K., et al. "ANOVA-simultaneous component analysis (ASCA): a new tool for analyzing designed metabolomics data."
 Bioinformatics 21.13 (2005): 3043-3048.

 Jansen, Jeroen J., et al. "ASCA: analysis of multivariate data obtained from an experimental design."
 Journal of Chemometrics: A Journal of the Chemometrics Society 19.9 (2005): 469-481.

+## Acknowledgements
+The research contribution from S.Y.
+Teng is supported by the European Union's Horizon Europe Research and Innovation Program, under Marie Skłodowska-Curie Actions grant agreement no. 101064585 (MoCEGS).